What to Ask a Home Builder

 For example, some of the more common protective covenants will be things like:

 - You can’t raise livestock on the property.

-- You will not be able to store commercial vehicles like a camper in your front yard.
+- Storing commercial vehicles like a camper in your front yard is prohibited.

 - You will not be able to dramatically alter the appearance of the home without prior approval.
 This might include the paint color.